 Our SECOND rule: Learn the proper technique.
 Make sure the lifting methods and techniques you use are sound and research-based.
 When we say research, we don’t mean for you to watch some knucklehead on YouTube.
 Learn from a professional and not just some guy that looks BIG.

 The FINAL rule: To do this right, you will need a log.
-Keeping a workout log is a great way of tracking your progress.
+Keeping a workout log is an excellent means of tracking your progress.
 The logbook can help you avoid overreaching your body’s limit, which will injure you.
 If you have escaped unharmed, don’t assume that you can continue to get away.
 Like the Russian Roulette: You may get lucky once or twice, but know that the odds are against if you push your body too much or too fast.
-Follow our advice and avoid getting slipped disc during your workout.
+Follow our advice and avoid getting a slipped disc during your workout.
 And most important: Share this Page.
 Help us get the word out to as many people out there as possible.

 Targeted Slipped DisK Treatment that Fixes and Reverse the Damaged

 Our methods of physiotherapy and chiropractic treatment can help repair damage to spinal discs and spinal joints.
 We have even reversed a slipped disc.
-Chiropractic Specialty Center in Kuala Lumpur, Malaysia has been treating slipped disc patients for over a decade.
-Our clinical successes are documented well through pre and post-therapy MRI examinations. visit us and see what we can achieve for you.
+Chiropractic Specialty Center® in Malaysia has been treating slipped disc patients for over a decade.
+Our clinical successes are documented well through pre and post-therapy MRI examinations.
+Visit us and see what we can achieve for you.

 However, prevention is better than cure.
 The injured, our advice to you is to have the injury looked at by one of our non-surgical spine and joint injury specialist.
 We have multiple centers in the Klang Valley and will soon open centers throughout Malaysia.
-Our Chiropractic centers in Malaysia have helped thousands of patients recover from injuries, pain and slipped disc faster.
+Our Chiropractic centers have helped thousands of patients recover from injuries, pain and slipped disc faster.